 This course is intended to prepare the students to apply sound human resource management principles to situations encountered within the hospitality industry.
 Students examine the complex and integrated nature of the hospitality industry and how various segments, such as lodging and tourism, impact the management and operation of food service establishments.
-Prerequisite: CUL2366 or CUL2386 or CUL2396 or BPA2396 or BPA2396.
-(PT) (OL) Ouarter Credit Hours 4.5
+Prerequisite: CUL2626 or CUL2386 or BPA2626.
+(PT) (OL) Quarter Credit Hours 4.5